Hanzian/Kickstater-Analisis/Written_Report_Template.md

 ### Challenges and Difficulties Encountered

-1. Difficulties about how to use the formula "COUNTIFS"
+- Difficulties about how to use the formula "COUNTIFS"

-    - To solve this issue, I watched a tip video in the link below [COUNTIFS Functions](https://support.microsoft.com/en-us/office/countifs-function-dda3dc6e-f74e-4aee-88bc-aa8c2a866842?ui=en-us&rs=en-us&ad=us)
+    - To solve this issue, I watched a tip video in the following link [COUNTIFS Functions](https://support.microsoft.com/en-us/office/countifs-function-dda3dc6e-f74e-4aee-88bc-aa8c2a866842?ui=en-us&rs=en-us&ad=us)